MoneyManager

 Bill expenses by month

-View all linked cards in account
+View all linked credit/debit accounts

-View all linked cards in account
+View all linked credit/debit accounts

-Add, edit, remove cards
+Add, edit, remove accounts

-Add, edit, remove cards
+Add, edit, remove accounts

 Feature Mapping